 Tag Archives: Supernatural

-The Lift Review
+The Devil's Hand Review

-The Forest Review
+The Waiting Review

 It has been quite a while since my last review here.
 While I started off the new year strong, I am sad to say that my last post was over a month ago.
 I’m not sure if this one will kick me back into review overdrive, but at least it’s a step in the right direction.
 So, after weeks of intention, let me stall no further as I dive into F.C.
 Rabbath’s 2020 film, The Waiting.

 For the last few weeks I’ve been concerned with [but horribly failing at] checking out a bunch of the horror films that I missed in 2020.
 I have compiled a list of movies that are being talked about in all sorts of “best of” articles, videos, and more, but it seems that there are some pretty decent ones that no one is really discussing.
 Read on to learn how Jacob Chase’s Come Play stacks up to the rest of the [...]

 We are about a third of the way into October and I remain successful on my quest to join the rest of the October marathoners in the Halloween Hall of Fame.
 Instead of continuing to scour Netflix or Amazon Prime for horror flicks, I decided it’d be best to grab the next title from my mountainous ‘to watch’ pile.
 The lucky film chosen was Jeremy Kasten’s The Dead Ones.